GroundhogLighting/emp_core/README.md

 >     premake5 --help
 >

+### Edit and compile

-Then, you should compile with whatever IDE or toolset you use.
+Finally, you should edit and compile with whatever IDE or toolset you use.

 ## License